 Additionally, the Constitution provides that in instances where issues concerning a judge or the Commission have been made public by sources other than the Commission, the Commission may make a public statement.
 In such a situation, the Commission determines whether the best interests of a judge or the public will be served by issuing the statement.
-No public statements were issued in fiscal year 2023.
+The Commission issued one public statement in fiscal year 2024, PS-2024-1.